wisonye/freebsd/src/zfs-snapshot-feature.md

     Before you roll back to a snapshot, it's always an good idea by taking the current snapshot, then you can "go back" (or get back some files) when needed.

+    For more details, you can run `zfs-rollback` to know more.

     For demonstrate rolling back, let's create some test snapshots for that.

     - Create `test1` to all exists datasets and take a snapshot `2021-01-08-test-v1`